bea-75/MineSweeper-Online/README.md

 # MineSweeper-Online

-My remake of MineSweeper using HTML, CSS, JQuery, and MongoDB.
+My remake of MineSweeper using HTML, CSS, JQuery, Python, and MongoDB.
 Play the classic game of MineSweeper with the ability to keep track of your highest score / achievements!

 Made in May 2023